Money

 The idea behind Sort is simple: many people do not need more financial information first.
 They need a way back into contact with money that does not immediately trigger avoidance.
 Under stress, the first useful gain is not control.
 It is tolerable contact.

 That is why Sort stays small.
-Research on loss aversion, present bias, scarcity, and mental accounting all points in the same direction: financial behavior often breaks down not because the person lacks knowledge, but because the act of looking already feels too costly.
+Research on loss aversion, present bias, scarcity, and mental accounting all points in the same direction: financial behaviour often breaks down not because the person lacks knowledge, but because the act of looking already feels too costly.
 So the product does not begin with budgets, summaries, or projections.
 It begins with one visible financial object, one bounded action, and a clean exit once that action is done.
 Optional understanding can follow action, but it does not need to come first.

 Grounding and references: Kahneman and Tversky on prospect theory and loss aversion, Ainslie on hyperbolic discounting, Thaler on mental accounting, Mullainathan and Shafir on scarcity, plus adjacent work on avoidance, exposure, and action under stress.